ioBroker/ioBroker.iot/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

 ## Settings
-To use cloud adapter you should first to register on the ioBroker cloud [https://iobroker.pro](https://iobroker.pro).
+To use the iot adapter, you should first register on the ioBroker cloud [https://iobroker.pro](https://iobroker.pro).

 [Reference to google API type settings](https://developers.google.com/actions/smarthome/guides/)

 ![Intro](img/intro.png)

 ### Language
-If you select "default" language the smart names of devices and of enumerations will not be translated.
+If you select "default" language, the smart names of devices and of enumerations will not be translated.
 If some language specified all known names will be translated into this language.
 It is done to switch fast between many languages for demonstration purposes.

 ### Place function in names first
-Change the order of function and roles in self generated names:
+Change the order of function and roles in self-generated names:

 - if false: "Room function", e.g. "Living room dimmer"
 - if true: "Function room", e.g. "Dimmer living room"